 Discipline can be difficult.
-Parents don’t often think about the behaviours that will and will not be acceptable in their home while their child is little and then it seems like it’s too late to change the behaviour.
+Parents don’t often think about the behaviors that will and will not be acceptable in their home while their child is little and then it seems like it’s too late to change the behavior.
 It’s never too late.
-Here are some tips about discipline that any parent can use.
+Here are some tips about the discipline that any parent can use.

 1. Do: Be clear about the rules

 You can get mad after your child does something naughty, but it helps everyone if you lay out the rules before getting upset.
 At least your child will not be able to say he didn’t know he wasn’t supposed to.
 It will help a lot of you not only go over the rules with your child but display them in prominent areas of the home.

 The more your child can see the rules, the less he’ll be able to say he forgot.
 It will take time, so don’t get frustrated if you need to keep repeating the rules.
 Eventually, they will stick.
 It’s hard to expect a child to follow the rules if he hasn’t been told what the rules are.

 Now that your child is aware of the rules, she is going to test you.
 She is going to find out if you really mean what you’re saying.
 When you are talking about what the rules are, you will also need to explain what will happen if she breaks one of them.

 The consequence might be different for different rules or maybe they’re all the same.
 The consequences of breaking a rule should matter to your child though.
 For instance, if you say that they can’t play video games if they swear and your child doesn’t even like video games, she will not care about that consequence enough to stop swearing.

 Sometimes you will need to customize the consequence to the child.
 You can even make a list of the consequences along with the rules.
 She needs to know what’s coming when she breaks a rule.